Live Well with Diabetes

 Rethinking the Study

 Our recruiting struggles left me to adjust the needs of our research temporarily.
-We needed to get a better understanding of why were having a hard time reaching out to Spanish-speakers who used the internet.
+We needed to get a better understanding of why were having a hard time reaching out to Spanish-speakers who had a KP.org account.

 Secondary Research We found quantitative research about internet usage in the U.S for Spanish-speaking individuals.
 We also utilized existing Kaiser Permanente research to our benefit.